 Figure 1: Exit Effects drop-down gallery opened along with a shape selected

 As with Entrance Effects and Emphasis Effects, the Exit animation effects within the Exit Effects drop-down gallery entirely depend upon the slide object you have selected.
-Figure 1, above shows the Exit Effects drop-down gallery when a shape is selected for applying animation (we selected a Star shape).
-If you summoned the Exit Effects drop-down gallery to apply animation to a text object, it will be populated with a few extra Exit animation effects, as you can see in Figure 2.
+Figure 1, above shows the Exit Effects drop-down gallery when a shape is selected for applying animation.
+Here, we selected a Star shape.
+If you summon the Exit Effects drop-down gallery to apply animation to a text object, it will be populated with a few extra Exit animation effects, as you can see in Figure 2, below.

 Figure 2: Exit Effects drop-down gallery opened along with a text box selected

-As you can see in Figure 2 above, the Exciting category (highlighted in red within Figure 2, above) contains three extra Exit Effects -- Drop, Flip, and Whip which you don't see in Figure 1, above.
+The Exciting category, as shown highlighted in red within Figure 2, contains three extra Exit Effects: Drop, Flip, and Whip which you don't see in Figure 1, as shown previously on this page.
 These three Exit Effects work only with text, not with shapes.